 In the Middle East, S-Lay is the commonly used pipeline installation method, with Reel barges used for cable / umbilical laying.
 In some instances, the same S-Lay vessel can be used for installation of cable and umbilical, and largely depends on the nature of a given project.

 Risks & Opportunities

 - Poor risk allocation will result in large cost escalation of as much as 40%, in particular during the high times in the industry

 - Weld repair rate is a KPI to look at, as it tells two things: 1) Track record and how good a contractor is in welding and 2) Like-hood of longer project duration and subsequently late startup, as a result of welds repairs

-- Welding of CRA alloy is highly precise and requires guarantees of zero-defects with sustainable production afterwards.
+- Welding of CRA pipe is highly precise and requires guarantees of zero-defects with sustainable production afterwards.
 Hence, verified details and track records of CRA welding expertise is critical to understand capabilities of the contractor

 - Job timing planning is key.
 When it comes to GCC and India, those two markets are complementing each other in terms of 1) Vessel specifications required and 2) Weather windows when most of the work is done.
 Projects in India are done mostly during November-May, after which monsoon season starts and lasts till September - October.
 In contrast, most of the offshore work in GCC happens between May-October, during a workable weather window, with more productive time.
 November-April periods in the Arabian / Persian Gulf produce around 30%-50% of non-productive-time

 - Weather risk.
-Consider managing the weather risk on case-by-case basis.
+Consider managing the weather risk on a case-by-case basis.
 There may be times when the client will be in a better position to bear this risk, than a contractor.